top of page

 The Maritime Museum of the Atlantic in Halifax

-Later in the afternoon, head up to the Halifax Citadel National Historic Site, which offers beautiful views of the harbor from its hilltop location.
+In the afternoon, visit the Halifax Citadel National Historic Site for panoramic views of the harbor from its hilltop setting.
 The citadel is still guarded by the 78th Highlanders in their traditional uniforms, and they regularly perform marching and band drills on the parade grounds.
-Be ready for the "noon gun" cannon blast, that is still fired every day at noon.
-Take a moment to check out the Old Town Clock that is located in the grounds surrounding the citadel.

 The Halifax Public Gardens